deroneriksson/python-wsi-preprocessing/docs/index.md

 ```

 Here we see the 32x32 slide with its accompanying hue histogram.
 For convenience, colors have
 been added to the histogram.
-Notice that purple is at 270 degrees and pink is at 330 degrees.
 Also, notice that the non-tissue masked-out pixels have a peak at 0 degrees.

 | **Tile HSV Hue Histogram** |